RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - UEX Prices now live update every hour.
 This is paving the way to the upcoming V2 upgrade of the UEX API Which should allow some amazing new Regolith features (more on that later)
 - Added an "Add Row" button to the composite add tool to make it work better on mobile.
 - Brought back the "refining time" and "refining cost" tables with a warning about how rough these calculations are.
+- Added a Salvaging table to the market prices table page.

 #### Fixes